naccStats/nacc-all-players/README.md

 ## ⚠️ Important: Updating Player Records

-To update the analytics data, you must re-upload the following CSV files:
+To update the analytics data, CSV files must be re-uploaded:

 ---